 II.
 The product to be developed has a fairly low complexity, but total work is high.
 These kind of products are likely to be developed within one functional department.
 A research department may also be an example of a department in which type II projects are undertaken.
-Are more departments involved, then the light weighted matrix structure is preferable.
+Are more departments involved, then the light weight matrix structure is preferable.
 Employees are involved on a full-time basis.
 Tasks may be performed concurrently.
-The sequence can be determined using the Design Structure Matrix.

 III.
 The product to be developed consists of a lot of different elements, such as software, PCB, power supply and mechanical structure.
-The product is however in the engineering phase, i.e. it is clear what needs to be done to get the product into production.
+The product is however in the engineering phase, i.e., it is clear what needs to be done to get the product into production.
 Various disciplines perform their own tasks.
 These tasks have mostly a low workload.
-Employees cannot work full-timee on one project.
+Employees cannot work full-time on one project.
 This creates a complex situation, that may be compared to a job shop situation in production logistics.
-Though the comparison between manufacturing and product development is not accepted by all product development managers, it may yield good results.
-Studying each step in the Product Development Process and fluctuations in workloads reveals ways to reduce variation and eliminate bottlenecks.
-It is necessary to view the Product Development Process as a process and not as a list of projects.
+Though the comparison between manufacturing and product development is not readily accepted by all product development managers, it may yield good results.
+Studying each step in the product development process and fluctuations in workloads reveals ways to reduce variation and eliminate bottlenecks.
+It is necessary to view the product development process as a process and not as a series of projects.
 Three important findings regarding this are:

 - Projects get done faster if the organization takes on fewer at a time.

 - Investments to relieve bottlenecks yield disproportionately large time-to-market benefits.